mui/toolpad/docs/data/toolpad/studio/getting-started/roadmap.md

 # Roadmap

-<p class="description">Find out about our plans for Toolpad.</p>
+<p class="description">Find out about our plans for Toolpad Studio.</p>

-## Toolpad roadmap
+## Toolpad Studio roadmap

-To learn more about our plans for Toolpad, visit the [public roadmap](https://github.com/orgs/mui/projects/9).
+To learn more about our plans for Toolpad Studio, visit the [public roadmap](https://github.com/orgs/mui/projects/9).

 :::warning
 We operate in a dynamic environment, so things are subject to change.